 She had her directorial debut with CHEERLEADER (2003), a short documentary that follows a squad of young, bright-eyed California cheerleaders on its quest for the national cheerleading championships.
 The film won the Student Academy Award in Documentary and CINE Golden Eagle and aired nationally on HBO Family.
 It also screened in film festivals in the U.S., Canada, Europe and New Zealand, including the Cannes Film Festival as part of the Kodak Emerging Filmmaker Showcase.
 The film has educational distribution through Documentary Educational Resources.

-Kimberlee holds a BA in psychology from Harvard University and a Masters in Journalism from the University of California Berkeley.
+Kimberlee is a graduate of Punahou School and holds a BA in psychology from Harvard University and a Masters of Journalism from the University of California Berkeley.
 She owns Making Waves Films LLC, a documentary production company in Honolulu.
-(8/11)
+(4/15)